 Our homemade stuffing in the Instant Pot is a take on the traditional dressing recipe.
-This easy-to-make side dish is perfect for the holidays.
-Made with dried bread cubes, celery, onion, minced garlic, egg, sage, and chicken broth.
+This easy-to-make side dish is perfect for the Thanksgiving holiday.
+Instant pot stuffing recipe is made with dried bread cubes, celery, onion, minced garlic, egg, sage, and chicken broth.

 This pot in pot recipe helps to make a moist and flavorful stuffing recipe in the Instant Pot.